zupremacyesports/uYouEnhanced/README.md

 - YTLitePlus provides more features in YTLite & YTLitePlus Sections in Settings that uYouPlus/uYouEnhanced may not have.

-- YTLitePlus includes a lightweight version of the App Version Spoofer, making it easier to use.
+- YTLitePlus includes a lightweight and simplified version of the App Version Spoofer, making it easier to use.

-- YTLitePlus does not cause your device to overheat, unlike uYouEnhanced.
+- YTLitePlus does not cause your device to overheat, unlike uYouPlus/uYouEnhanced.

 - YTLitePlus provides faster video & audio downloading than uYouPlus/uYouEnhanced.